 The

-state match percentage is based on the employee’s household income compared to the State Median Household Income (SMI).
+state match percentage is based on the employee’s household income compared with the State Median Household Income (SMI).
 The percentage of the match decreases based on how high above the SMI the family’s income rises.

-The state match to the contribution provided by the employer will be determined using the following scale established by KRS 199.885.
+The state match to the contribution provided by the employer will be determined using the scale established by KRS 199.885.